shahern004/CRUSTy-Core/Documentation/CPP_to_Hybrid_Rust_Migration_Guide.md

 3. **Gradual Cutover**:

    - Begin using Rust results for a small percentage of traffic
-   - Gradually increase the percentage as confidence grows
+   - Gradually increase the percentage
    - Maintain the ability to fall back to C++ instantly

 4. **Complete Migration**: